laravel/docs/upgrade.md

 ### Testing

-**Likelihood of Impact: Low**
+**Likelihood of Impact: Medium**

-Laravel 5.7 introduces testing tools for Artisan command tests.
-As a result, `InteractsWithConsole::artisan` has been updated to support expectations.
-By default, artisan command output is now mocked.
-If you were relying on the `artisan` method to run commands as part of your test setup, you should either switch to using `Artisan::call`, or specify `public $mockConsoleOutput = false` in your test classes that rely on the old behavior.
-Alternatively, you may specify expectations for the artisan command.
+Laravel 5.7 introduces improved testing tools for Artisan commands.
+By default, Artisan command output is now mocked.
+If you are relying on the `artisan` method to run commands as part of your test, you should use `Artisan::call` or define `public $mockConsoleOutput = false` as a property in your test class.

-You will not be affected by this change unless you run artisan commands as part of your tests.

 ### Miscellaneous